• Skip to primary navigation

 • Don’t over stir.
 Only stir your batter until the ingredients are incorporated.
 Over stirring cake batter can make your cake tough.

-• Prepare your bundt pan.
+• Prepare your bundt pan properly.
 I use a 12 cup bundt pan.
 The biggest challenge to making a bundt cake is getting the cake out of the pan.
 I use a combination of baking spray and flour.
 Be generous with the spray.
 My favorite spray to use is this one.
 After baking, place the pan on a cooling rack and allow it to cool for 10-20 minutes before removing the cake from the pan.

 • Remove cake from pan.
 Gently run a sharp knife around the edge between the pan and the cake, around the outside and inside edge.
 Turn cake upside down onto serving plate.